RecursiveFaith/qrx/README.md

   - Raw byte data: `17 to 2,953 bytes`
   - Numeric characters: `41 to 7,089 characters`
   - Alphanumeric: `25 to 4,296 characters`

+## Changelog
+250405 0029 - qrx.png had a missing semicolon this whole time 😅